2023 FIVB Volleyball Women's Olympic Qualification Tournaments: Hosts selection

 On 16 October 2022, FIVB announced that Japan will host one of three tournaments for both men's and women's Olympic Qualification Tournaments (OQTs).
 The men's and women's OQTs held in Japan will traditionally use the title of World Cup Japan 2023.
 Later, on 8 March 2023, FIVB confirmed that China and Poland will host the remaining two tournaments for women's OQTs.
-China will host the men's OQTs also.
+China will also host the men's OQTs.

 Qualification

-The FIVB Olympic Qualification Tournaments (OQTs) include the 24 best-placed non-qualified teams (except Russia who is ineligible to compete in the OQTs due to the 2022 Russian invasion of Ukraine) from the FIVB World Rankings as of 18 September 2022.
+The FIVB Olympic Qualification Tournaments (OQTs) include the 24 best-placed non-qualified teams (except Russia who is ineligible to compete in the OQTs due to the 2022 Russian invasion of Ukraine) from the FIVB World Rankings as of 17 October 2022.

 Pools composition

 According to the qualification system, the twenty-four teams were placed into three pools of eight teams.
 For the first position of each pool, FIVB reserved the right to the three hosts with the top-ranked hosted team allocated to pool A, the middle-ranked hosted team allocated to pool B, and the last-ranked hosted team allocated to pool C. The remaining twenty-one teams were allocated into seven pots of three teams based on the FIVB Women's World Rankings of 1 January 2023.
 The order of drawing was applied with the serpentine system.
 The teams for the even-number position (Pot 1, Pot 3, Pot 5, Pot 7) were drawn and then placed starting from pool C to pool A. The teams for the odd-number position (Pot 2, Pot 4, Pot 6) were drawn and then placed starting from pool A to pool C.

-The draw of lots ceremony was held at the FIVB headquarter "Château Les Tourelles" in Lausanne, Switzerland, on 17 March 2023, 13:00 CET.
+The drawing of lots ceremony was held at the FIVB headquarters "Château Les Tourelles" in Lausanne, Switzerland, on 17 March 2023, 13:00 CET.